 If you are considering taking a CLEP or Departmental examination-for-credit, please read our Policies page also.
 The Testing, Research Support & Evaluation Center (TREC) is an open center for CLEP testing.
 CLEP requires a $80 fee for each test, which may be paid by check, money order (payable to CLEP) or credit card.
 In addition, Texas State University requires an administration fee for CLEP testing of $30 for Texas State students, and $35 for non-Texas State students.
-The Texas State University administration fee payment may be made by Visa, MasterCard, a separate check or money order (payable to Texas State University), or exact cash.
+The Texas State University administration fee payment may be made by credit ard, a money order (payable to Texas State University), or exact cash.
 This fee is collected upon test registration.

 CLEP requires one of the following types of personal picture identification: Driver's License, State or Federal ID, Passport, Military ID, Naturalization Card, or Tribal ID.